 One day, the hero of this story, Link, was beckoned by the essence of the Triforce.
 Upon entering the shrine in which it is housed, the sacred relic transports him to the distant land of Holodrum.

 He awakens to the sound of lively music.
-Nearby, he happens upon a travelling troupe of performers enjoying the dance of a woman named Din.
+Nearby, he happens upon a traveling troupe of performers enjoying the dance of a woman named Din.
 He also meets an older woman named Impa, who introduces herself as the troupe’s cook.
 Din asks Link if he wants to dance.

 Though hesitant at first, he eventually gets into it, and before long, he is enjoying himself.
 Unfortunately, the festivities don’t last for long.
 The sky darkens and a mysterious being introducing himself as Onox, the General of Darkness, appears.
 He reveals that Din is really the Oracle of Seasons, a descendant of a long line of mystics who have the ability to change the seasons in Holodrum.